Iterable/mcp-server/README.md

 ## Troubleshooting

 - Claude CLI missing: install `claude` CLI, then re-run `iterable-mcp setup --claude-code`.
-- macOS Keychain issues: Ensure Keychain is available; re-run setup.
-Stale locks are auto‑recovered.
+- macOS Keychain issues: Ensure Keychain is accessible and re-run setup if needed.

 ## Beta Feature Reminder
 Iterable's MCP server is currently in beta.
 MCP functionality may change, be